silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 <div class="notice" markdown="1">
 It is critical that you end series of mutation calls with `getState()`.
 </div>

+In addition to mutation methods, several readonly methods are available on `FormSchemaManager` to read the current form state, including:

+* `getValues()`: Returns a map of field names to their current values
+* `getValue(fieldName:string)`: Returns the value of the given field
+* `isDirty()`: Returns true if the form has been mutated from its original state
+* `isPristine()`: Returns true if the form is in its original state
+* `isValid()`: Returns true if the form has no validation errors
+* `isInvalid()`: Returns true if the form has validation errors

 ### Adding validation to a form